Skip to main content

 Agentic AI

 Quanton embeds an AI agent directly into the Apache Spark Web UI.
-While your job is running, it automatically analyzes stages, tasks, executor metrics, and SQL plans — then surfaces recommendations, alerts, and answers in plain English.
+While your job is running, it analyses stages, tasks, executor metrics, SQL plans, and — when you connect a Spark History Server — your prior runs of the same job.
+Then it surfaces answers, alerts, and cost findings in plain English.

 No changes to your job code.
 No external tooling.
 Just open the Spark UI.